 Because, at our age, the chances are we have ‘empty nests’.
 Kids have gone to live their own lives and now we have the time…just a thought.
-(I can almost hear the gasps from here in Vietnam!)
+So here goes…

 16 Higher Impact Activity Options

-12. Baseball (ladies team obviously – don’t play with the men) “err why not?”
+- Baseball (ladies team obviously – don’t play with the men) “why not?”
 I hear you ask!

-14. Weight training – still increases your heart-rate, but more for toning up than aerobic.
+- Weight training – increases your heart-rate, but more for toning up than aerobic.

-16. Running on the beach, just at the water’s edge.
+- Running on the beach at the water’s edge.
 It feels great and uses so much energy.

-Walking Workout – Here’s a great low impact walking video by Leslie Sansone (1 Mega Mile) For those times when you can’t go outside, you can do it in your lounge room.
+Walking Workout – Here’s a great low impact walking video by Leslie Sansone (One Mile Walk) For those times when you can’t go outside, you can do it in your lounge room.
 It’s one I do regularly and trust me…it gets you fit!

 Tai Chi – These wonderful slow, deliberate movements are designed to calm your mind, relax, and focus on the flow from one set of movements to another.
 It really helps you maintain your balance and coordination too.
 Training by Jake Mace from JakeMace.com 10 Tai Chi Moves For Beginners

 Jump Roping Benefits – This is a super high calorie-burning exercise.
 Even if you can only do 10 minutes a day the benefits are huge.
 It improves your bone density and develops agility and brain to body coordination.
 This is excellent as we age.
 But there’s a trick to doing it correctly.
 Watch this quick tutorial by Amanda Kloots being featured on Well and Good

 Step-Up Workout Beginner – 20 Minute Steps Routine For Beginners with Marischa from FitnessType.
 You can use anything ‘stable’ as a step-up but it would be better if you bought one from Amazon or any fitness supply store.
 The isn’t a limit to the intensity so you will get plenty of use out of it as your fitness increases.
 The next video is for intermediate fitness…You Go Girl!